dart-lang/webdev/webdev/README.md

 Run builders to build a package.

 Usage: webdev build [arguments]
 -h, --help                        Print this usage information.
 -r, --[no-]release                Build with release mode defaults for builders.
                                   (defaults to on)

 -o, --output                      A directory to write the result of a build to.
 Or a mapping from a top-level directory in the package to the directory to write a filtered build output to.
 For example "web:deploy".
 -v, --verbose                     Enables verbose logging.
-    --[no-]require-build-web-compilers    If a dependency on `build_web_compilers` is required to run.
+    --[no-]build-web-compilers    If a dependency on `build_web_compilers` is required to run.
                                   (defaults to on)

 Run "webdev help" to see global options.
 ```